daddabarba/NHRL/README.md

 ## Running the project

+Before running any code from the project, please make use of the module import helper in `<repository>/import_dir`.
+Go to `<repository>/import_dir`, and run `source ./addPaths.sh`.
+The changes made by this script should hold as long as the terminal is not closed and the command `source ./removePaths.sh` is not executed.
+To know more about its usage, you can visit [its original repo](https://github.com/daddabarba/python_import_assist "Import helper repo").

 ### Agent

 To run the agent (manually), go to `<repository>/simulation/simModel/agent`, then run the script `load_agent.py`.
 Add the option `-i` to keep the script running after execution, otherwise it will close as soon as the agent is loaded.